Scene Generation at Absolute Scale: Utilizing Semantic and Geometric Guidance From Text for Accurate and Interpretable 3D Indoor Scene Generation: Method

 Our generator receives two additional input signals: First, same as in~\cite{kalischek2025cubediff}, we utilize a binary mask to enable the usage of a reference input image for generation.
 Second, we incorporate a xyz-positional encoding~\cite{huang2025dreamcube} for each pixel in each face of the cubemap, which allows the multi-view generator to learn the spatial relation between the different faces of the cubemap and generate consistent geometry and object relations across views.

 After training our panoramic image generator to produce realistic and diverse cubemaps of indoor scenes, we extend the architecture with a Multi-ControlNet~\cite{zhang2023controlnet} to enable the generation of panoramas which are aligned with the 3D proxy.

-More precisely, we add two separate ControlNet branches for depth and semantic information, whereas each one is initialized with a copy of the U-Net model from our trained panoramic image generator.
-This means that our inflated attention layers as well as the xyz-positional encoding is also integrated in each of the ControlNet branches.
-During finetuning the ControlNets, we freeze the down and mid blocks, whereas the up blocks are replaced by zero convolutions and features are fused into the main U-Net branch, as proposed in~\cite{zhang2023controlnet}.
+More precisely, we add two separate ControlNet branches for depth and semantic information, where each one is initialized with a copy of the U-Net model from our trained panoramic image generator.
+This means that our inflated attention layers as well as the xyz-positional encoding are also integrated in each of the ControlNet branches.
+During finetuning the ControlNets, we freeze the down and mid blocks, where the up blocks are replaced by zero convolutions and features are fused into the main U-Net branch, as proposed in~\cite{zhang2023controlnet}.